smith-chem-wisc/StefanPaper/responses.md

 > It is important to note that there exist post-processing tools that would push identifications with unknown mass shifts and large numbers of missed cleavages down the list, such as the PeptideProphet extended mass model.

 ### 5

+> The results shown in the manuscript were obtained on a pretty powerful workstation with 24 cores and 128Gb RAM.
+Are there any RAM limitations for running MetaMorheus on large datasets like the multi-fraction Jurkat dataset?

 MetaMorpheus is designed to work on machines with 16 GB RAM.
 When a large amount of memory is avaiable, a user is able to select parallel searches which would utilize the avaialble memory efficiently, thus speeding up searches of mulitple files at the same time.